 - The “sell side” analysts brokers for financial services agents on whether to recommend a client to buy, hold or sell a stock, bond or other financial investments.

-A sample of duties include;
+A sample of Financial Analyst day-to-day duties

 - Recommend individual investments